Is it possible to build a “movie star body” in only 3 workouts per week?

 The module starts with a video where Greg O’Gallagher explains the fundamentals of the nutrition plan including intermittent fasting, how to structure your meals, macro and calorie requirements, and what to expect in terms of progress.

 He has a written section that shares some advice from an unnamed mentor that O’Gallagher says “runs one of the biggest Hollywood studios”.
 Whether or not you believe that statement, the advice given by the mentor is actually pretty good.

 The gist of this section is “take your time”.
-By taking your time, you actually make better progress than if you were to try shortcuts or any methods that might overtly streamline the process.
+By taking your time, you actually make better progress than if you were to try shortcuts or any methods that might overtly streamline the standard process.

 There are more details on…

 - Intermittent fasting